Ninjago (TV series): Publications

 Since the beginning of 2012, a 36-page Lego Ninjago Magazine has been released in the UK and the Netherlands every month.
 It contains a comic strip as well as various facts, puzzles, posters, competitions and other activities.
 Each edition also includes a free Lego gift which is often a minifigure of Lloyd, one of the ninja, or a villain from the series.

 Various accompanying books to the series have been produced that feature Lloyd and the ninja.
 A total of 12 graphic novels have been published, written by Greg Farshtey.

 Video games and apps

-The ninja appear as playable characters in a wide variety of video games and mobile games, including Lego Battles: Ninjago (2011), Lego Universe (2011), Lego Ninjago: Nindroids (2014), Lego Ninjago: Shadow of Ronin (2015), Lego Ninjago: Tournament (2015), Lego Dimensions (2015), Lego Worlds (2017), The Lego Ninjago Movie Video Game (2017), Lego Brawls (2019) and Lego Legacy: Heroes Unboxed (2020).
+The ninja appear as playable characters in a wide variety of video games and mobile games, including Lego Battles: Ninjago (2011), Lego Universe (2011), Lego Ninjago: Nindroids (2014), Lego Ninjago: Shadow of Ronin (2015), Lego Ninjago: Tournament (2015), Lego Dimensions (2015), Lego Worlds (2017), The Lego Ninjago Movie Video Game (2017), Lego Brawls (2019), Lego Legacy: Heroes Unboxed (2020), and Lego Party (2025).